NatasaMiric/car-specialist/README.md

 ## Testing

-  Testing document can be found [here](TESTING.md).
+  The testing document can be found [here](TESTING.md).

 ## Deployment

 The project is deployed using Heroku.
 To deploy the project:

-### Step 1: Installing Django and supporting libraries in terminal:
+### Step 1: Installing Django and supporting libraries in the terminal:

   1. Install Django and gunicorn: `pip3 install 'django<4' gunicorn`
   2. Install supporting libraries:  `pip3 install dj_database_url==0.5.0 psycopg2`